InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

    *   range from 1 to N, where N is the highest purpose id published in this
    *   GVL file.
    *
+   * "specialPurposes": array of positive integers, OPTIONAL.
+Array may be
+   * empty.
+List of Special Purposes declared as performed on the legal basis
+   * of a legitimate interest
+   *
    * "features": array of positive integers, OPTIONAL.
 Array may be empty.
 List
    * of Features the Vendor may utilize when performing some declared Purposes
    * processing.